nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 charge-density and exchange-correlation) are computed \`\`on-the-fly'' whenever needed.

-The INCORE option is always assumed to be true but can be overridden with the option DIRECT in which case all integrals are computed
+The `INCORE` option is always assumed to be true but can be overridden with the option `DIRECT` in which case all integrals are computed
 \`\`on-the-fly''.

-The SEMIDIRECT option controls caching of integrals.
+The `SEMIDIRECT` option controls caching of integrals.
 A full description of this option is described in User Manual 10.8.
-Some functionality which is only compatible with the DIRECT option will not, at present, work when using SEMIDIRECT.
+Some functionality which is only compatible with the `DIRECT` option will not, at present, work when using `SEMIDIRECT`.

 ## ODFT and MULT -- Open shell systems
 ```